Regina Cyclone: Aftermath

 The city forced those rendered homeless by the disaster to pay for the nightly use of cots set up in schools and city parks.
 It also required homeowners to pay for the removal of rubble from their homes.
-Debris was cleaned up quickly.
+Debris was cleaned up rather quickly.
 "The storm damaged the Metropolitan Methodist Church, [the Knox Presbyterian Church, the First Methodist,] the library, the YWCA [and YMCA], and numerous other downtown buildings; in the warehouse district, it destroyed many of the storage buildings.

 Damage from the tornado is estimated to be F4 on the Fujita scale.
 The tornado killed 28 people, injured hundreds, and left 2,500 people homeless, out of a population of about 30,213 (in 1911).
 Around 500 buildings were destroyed or damaged.
 Property damage was quantified at $1.2 million CAD, and it would be forty years before the $4.5 million CAD private and public debt incurred to rebuild and repair was repaid.

-The only remaining "souvenir" of this event is different-coloured bricks on the north wall of Regina's Knox-Metropolitan United Church (the building of the pre-church union of 1925 Metropolitan Methodist), showing where the wall collapsed and was rebuilt.
-Knox Presbyterian, Metropolitan Methodist and First Baptist, all being brick, were quickly rebuilt.
-Knox and Metropolitan both became United Church in 1925, and merged their congregations in 1951 and became the Knox-Metropolitan Church.
+The only remaining "souvenir" of this event is different-coloured bricks on the north wall of Regina's Knox-Metropolitan United Church (the former Metropolitan Methodist church).
+The bricks show where the wall was rebuilt after its tornado-caused collapse.
+Knox Presbyterian, Metropolitan Methodist and First Baptist, all being brick, were rebuilt after the tornado.
+Knox and Metropolitan both became United Church in 1925, and merged their congregations in 1951 to become the Knox-Metropolitan Church, meeting in the old Metropolitan Church.
 The Knox building was ultimately demolished.

-Boris Karloff's connection

-English actor William Henry Pratt, better known by his stage name Boris Karloff, was in Regina at the time of the tornado as a member of the Jeanne Russell Players, a struggling company of actors and singers.
-Theatre reviews appearing in at least four Western Canadian newspapers in 1912 prove he had already started using the stage name "Boris Karloff" by this time.
-The Jeanne Russell Players disbanded in Regina a day before the tornado struck, leaving Karloff stranded and broke.
-Following the tornado, he worked clearing debris for twenty cents an hour and was later employed in Regina by the Dominion Express Company.
-He remained in Regina until October 1912 when he joined the Harry St. Clair Players in Prince Albert.
-In 1958, Karloff appeared on the talk and game show Front Page Challenge where he was featured not because of his fame as a Hollywood actor, but because of his association with the Regina Cyclone of 1912.